 If the customer experience varies between channels—if a site isn’t optimized for mobile, for example, or social channels aren’t aligned in terms of messaging—consumers will simply go elsewhere.
 So if you’re running ads on mobile, pay attention to the look and feel of the landing page you’re driving them to.
 The more a landing page resonates with your creative, the more likely you are to win over the customer.
 Every message and visual across every touchpoint needs to be in tune: the most influential brands will master multi-touch marketing and make a name for themselves through a consistent cross-device campaign strategy.

-Interested in setting up your own cross-device marketing strategy?
+Interested in setting up your own cross-device marketing campaign strategy?
 Sign up for a free account here and unlock the ability to reach your audiences across all platforms and devices.